jamesstout/newznab/README.md

 Copy nzb-importmodified.php to www/admin/ and edit as needed.

-Copy update_parsing.php to misc/update_scripts/ and edit as needed.

-Copy update_cleanup.php to misc/update_scripts/ and edit as needed.

-Copy removespecial.php to misc/update_scripts/ and edit as needed.

 Enter the details for nzpre and set you retention days.

 You can run this in screen or from cron.